chongyangshi/budget-k8s/README.md

 # Budget Kubernetes for personal projects

-This project is a template for creating a low-budget, managed Kubernetes environment for running personal projects on Google Cloud Platform (GCP), while trading off as little in security and reliability as possible -- with a cluster of 8 CPU cores and 16GB of memory costing under £50 a month VAT inclusive.
+This project is a template for creating a low-budget, managed Kubernetes environment for running personal projects on Google Cloud Platform (GCP), while trading off as little in security and reliability as possible.
+This currently provides a cluster with 8 CPU cores and 16GB of memory for under £50 a month (VAT included).

 ## What's in the box

 * A **Virtual Private Cloud (VPC) network**, pre-configured in a reasonably locked down manner, but not obstructively so;
-* A **managed Kubernetes cluster** using Google Kuberenetes Engine (GKE), with best security practices (those not significantly elevating the personal project cost) configured out-of-box, on zonal mode with no cluster management cost;
+* A **managed Kubernetes cluster** using Google Kuberenetes Engine (GKE), with best security practices (those not significantly elevating the personal project cost) pre-configured out-of-box, on zonal mode with no cluster management cost;
 * A self-contained Google Compute Engine (GCE) **virtual machine for ingress load-balancing** using [Traefik Proxy](https://doc.traefik.io/traefik/), to avoid the high standing cost of GCP Load Balancers;
 * Wrapper module for quickly creating ingress endpoints for each hostname of services you wish to expose on the internet;
 * A pre-configured Google Container Registry (GCR) for storing private container images accessible from the cluster;